Gregorit/Debt-o-mator/README.md

 # Debt-o-mator

-Debt-o-mator is my first Python/Django project.
+Debt-o-mator is my first Python 3/Django project.
 It's used for managing debts of registered users.
 It helps to control who is in debt and to which user the debtor needs to give money back.